mithunkumarc/revision/java/interface.md

 An interface is an abstract data type that defines a list of abstract public methods that any class implementing the interface must provide.

+Access Specifiers Public or default is allowed to declare Interface. protected and private not allowed.
+Interface cannot be final.

       // abstract keyword is optional here
       // interfaces are by default abstract
       abstract interface First {